-There are four key strategies to "Take Aim and Target MRSA".
-These strategies prevent MRSA infection and transmission through decolonizing patients, decontaminating the environment, preventing transmission from healthcare personnel, and preventing infection from devices and procedures.
+There are four key strategies to "Take Aim to Prevent MRSA" These strategies prevent MRSA infection and transmission through decolonizing patients, decontaminating the environment, preventing personbased transmission, and preventing infection from devices and procedures.
 Each of these key strategies aims to prevent MRSA by implementing evidence-based interventions.